Palais Beaumont today:

 The mayor of Pau, Henri Faisans, ordered a marvel of Belle Époque architecture, designed by Émile Bertrand, to be built in the Parc Beaumont, which had been acquired by the City of Pau.

-The complex included a Palmarium (palm greenhouse) topped by an immense glass and metal dome, a covered walkway, four café-restaurant dining rooms, a theatre, various lounges and a casino.
+The complex included a Palmarium (palm greenhouse) topped by an immense dome made of glass and metal, a covered walkway, four café-restaurant dining rooms, a theatre, various lounges and a casino.

-In a rather deteriorated state, the Palais d’hiver (winter palace) was to be converted into a city casino according to plans by Georges Wybo, the architect responsible for the casinos in Deauville and Cannes: the Palmarium and its glass roof were thus demolished.
+In a rather deteriorated state, the Palais d’Hiver (winter palace) was meant be converted into a city casino according to plans by Georges Wybo, the responsible architect of the casinos in Deauville and Cannes: the Palmarium and its glass roof were thus demolished.